VuTrieu01/OrderDrinks/README.md

 # OrderDrinks
-A food delivery app built with react
+A order drink app built with react native